-Also offered is a separate remote editor running on host computers that will allow for complete editing control of the X32 PRODUCER via Ethernet.
-Details of the remote editor's download, setup and operation are included in a separate user manual available for download from the X32 PRODUCER product page.
-Check out behringer.com for more information.
+Also offered is a separate remote editor running on host computers that will allow for complete editing control of the X32 via Ethernet.
+Check out behringer. com for more information.

-Tip: The X32 PRODUCER remote communication is OSC-based (open sound control) and we will share the protocol on our website, allowing developers to design their own control software.
+Tip: The X32 remote communication is OSC-based (open sound control) and we will share the protocol on our website, allowing developers to design their own control software.
 Stay tuned to behringer.com for details on the OSC protocol.

-X-USB card
+X-USB expansion card